All Episodes

 I'm a licensed ham, so yes, I've got a lot of equipment here.

-I've got a hundred foot tower and thousands of pounds of steel above my head here.
+I've got a hundred-foot tower and thousands of pounds of steel above my head here.

-So I've got a pretty extensive setup.
+So I've got a pretty expensive setup.

-But you can buy a ham radio transceiver, and even if you don't have a license...
-Boy, are they going to get me for this.
+But you can buy a ham radio transceiver, and even if you don't have a license, boy are they going to get me for this.

 You can buy it.

-I mean, it's like you can buy it and you can't use it without a license.
+I mean, it's like you can buy it, and you can't use it without a license.

 That's correct.

-And not only that, there are provisions in an emergency, as far as I understand, that you can transmit without a license.
+And not only that, there are provisions in an emergency, as far as I understand, maybe that you can transmit without a license.

 No, that's right.